kwickramasekara/blog/README.md

 **Style:**
 This is styled to look like the emphasis text appears right below the image with a smaller font size and muted color.

+**Note:** Image elements get enhanced with lazy loading and placeholder blur effect during markdown to html compilation.
+See `.eleventy.js` and `images.js` for more details.

 #### Image attributions

 Proper attribution for image sources are required.
 Add a link to source within image caption that reads as follows: